- Campus Connection

 Advanced Legal Ethics - #236 – 3 credits (McGinniss) (Each Spring)

 In many ethical decision-making situations a practicing lawyer will encounter, the ABA Model Rules of Professional Conduct do not provide a single answer.
 Instead, a lawyer often has discretionary choices to make in responding and acting in a given situation while still complying with the requirements of the Rules.
 In this course on Advanced Legal Ethics, students will be continually challenged to think critically and carefully about legal ethics and moral responsibility.
 We will study and actively discuss foundational concepts of moral philosophy and jurisprudence, and apply those concepts by analyzing questions and problems involving lawyers and ethical challenges they face as persons in the legal profession.
-We will relate the ethical and moral concerns raised by the assigned readings, questions, and problems directly back to the Rules studied in Professional Responsibility.
+We will relate the ethical and moral concerns raised by the assigned readings, questions, and problems to the Rules studied in Professional Responsibility.
 We will also devote our attention to several works of world literature and film with important lessons to teach us about legal ethics and moral responsibility in the lives of practicing lawyers.
 Students will be graded based on (1) a scholarly paper on a topic in legal ethics, which will also satisfy the required 2L Intensive Writing Experience (or, for Spring 2018 3Ls, the upper-level writing requirement, and (2) class participation and professionalism.
 It is recommended, but not required, for students in this course to have completed Professional Responsibility.

 Advanced Legal Research - #280 - 2 credits